githubtraining/guided-prompt-engineering-junior/README.md

 > Wait for GitHub Copilot Chat to load and reply back to you

 8. Select **Agent** mode and **Claude Sonnet 3.5** model, and start chatting with the following prompts!
+9. (Optional) If you want to check the code is working properly, run `python app.py`

 ## Guided Prompt Engineering ⚙️